ppy/osu-wiki/wiki/FAQ/en.md

 ![osu!catch Interface][osu!catch Interface image]

+_In-game interface of osu!catch_

 _osu!catch_ (formerly known as _Catch the Beat_) is the second game mode added to osu!, after the osu!taiko game mode.

-Instead of clicking circles, move the catcher at the bottom of the screen while the fruits fall from above.
+Instead of tapping circles to the beat, move the catcher at the bottom of the screen while the fruits fall from above.

 #### Basic explanation
 All fruits will stay at the plate until its combo ends, which the fruits will bounce out of the plate.
 Timing and where it falls on the plate does not matter; either a full score for successful catch or miss.

 ##### Fruits
 ![Fruits][Fruits image]

-Fruits are the hitcircles of osu!catch, and it rains down from top of the screen.
+_Fruits are the hitcircles of osu!catch, and it rains down from top of the screen_

 To catch these fruits, make sure it falls to the plate, and not over the plate.
 Collected fruits will always give 300 points each, increment combo by 1, and treated as 300 in result screen.

 ##### Fruit trails
 ![Fruit trails][Fruit trails image]

-Fruit trails are the sliders of osu!catch.
+_Fruit trails are the sliders of osu!catch_

 A typical fruit trail will contains two fruits (start and end), droplets (sliderpath), juice drop (sliderticks), and more fruits for each reverse arrow points along with a reversed sliderpath.
 Droplet gives 10 points each and treated as 50 in result screen.
 Juice drop gives 30 points each, increment combo by 1, and treated as 100 in result screen.

 Missing the juice drop will break the combo (as it is a slidertick), but missing the droplet will not break the combo.
-However, missed droplets will not be shown in the local result screen, but will be shown in the website's leaderboard as _Miss Droplet_.
-Miss Droplet notably affects accuracy (missed out the droplet, which is a 50) and score (10 points for each droplet missed).
+However, missed droplets will not be shown in the local result screen, but will be shown in the website's leaderboard as _Miss Droplet_, which notably affects accuracy (missed out the droplet, which is a 50) and score (10 points for each droplet missed).

 ##### Bananas
 ![Bananas][Bananas image]

-Bananas serves as spinners in osu!catch.
+_Bananas serves as spinners in osu!catch._

 Here, large bananas will rain down and shrink down to catch size as it falls down to the plate (or not).
 Each collected bananas will give a static score of 1,100 regardless of mod and combo multiplier.

 The bananas can be ignored with no health penalty.
 However, it can cost the extra points and health recovery from collecting the bananas.

 Notably, [Auto][Auto wikilink] mod will go above and beyond to catch _all_ of the bananas without fail.
-Also, each banana rains has its own consistent pattern, not randomised patterns.

 ##### Hyperfruits
 ![Hyperfruits, and catcher hyperdashing from collecting previous hyperfruit][Hyperfruit image]